jabrevaya/nonlinearImputation/readme.md

 1. In the first  basic simulation with weighting matrix the picture is what we expected (~25-30% improvement in the overall MSE)
 2. Then problems arise with weighting matrix calculation (invertibility), which given the numerical errors, probably makes the next iteration of GMM minimization a concave problem
 3. When cleaned (4 iterations out of 200), the Oracle performs (almost?) identically with even at n=1,000 in terms of alpha, and much better at the beta-s, pretty close to the full data GMM, so while numerical integration/nonlinearities do take away some of the info, the efficiency loss due to missingness can be mostly recovered
 4. More troubles come for the linear case: when identity=weighting matrix, the imputation actually INCREASES variance, the biases are basically the same.
-When we have iterative GMM for 1 iteration, even the full info GMM breaks sometimes with n=500, but the imputation ones much more often even at n=1000.
-I still have to clean it (is it worth it though?)
+When we have iterative GMM for 1 iteration, even the full info GMM breaks sometimes with n=500, but the imputation ones much more often even at n=1000 or 4000.
 10/07/2020: Three new simulations
 * once-iterated GMM with weighting matrix in NaiveWeighting1000Sim
 * Oracle estimator GMM in Oracle*.txt